evolvingstuff/vdw2/content/posts/vitamin-d-receptor-deactivated-by-some-health-problems-many-studies.md

 │   ├── TextNode
 │   │   full_match: ` Suspect that is the case for `
 │   │   inner_content: ` Suspect that is the case for `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Long-COVID is now the biggest COVID concern - many studies|Long-COVID))`
 │   │   inner_content: `Long-COVID is now the biggest COVID concern - many studies|Long-COVID`
-│   │   page: `Long-COVID is now the biggest COVID concern - many studies|Long-COVID`
-│   │   children:
+│   │   page: `Long-COVID is now the biggest COVID concern - many studies` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Long-COVID is now the biggest COVID concern - many studies|Long-COVID`